 As a black woman working for NASA in the 1950s and '60s, Johnson overcame social boundaries and racial discrimination.

 Her impressive career was the subject of the 2016 book and movie "Hidden Figures."

 Johnson's road to NASA

 Johnson was born in 1918 in White Sulphur Springs, West Virginia, the youngest of four children.
 From a very young age, she had a fascination with numbers, which would lead her to defy all expectations throughout her life.
 "I counted everything.
-I counted the steps to the road, the steps up to church, the number of dishes and silverware I washed … anything that could be counted, I did," Johnson said in an interview with NASA in 2015.
+I counted the steps to the road, the steps up to church, the number of dishes and silverware I washed … anything that could be counted, I did," said Johnson according to a NASA history article (opens in new tab). said during an interview with NASA in 2015.

 Johnson's hometown did not offer public schooling for black children past eighth grade, so her family moved 120 miles (193 kilometers) away so that she could attend high school.
 She graduated high school at just 14 and college at 18, securing degrees in both mathematics and French from the historically black West Virginia State College.

 While in school, her potential was clear to her teachers.
 One of her professors, William Schieffelin Claytor, encouraged Johnson to become a research mathematician and created a geometry class just for her.
 After teaching for a few years, Johnson was accepted to West Virginia University's graduate math program, and in 1939, she became the first black woman to attend the school.

 A year into her coursework, she left to raise her three daughters.
 Then, in 1952, a relative told her about an exciting new opportunity: The National Advisory Committee for Aeronautics (NACA), the predecessor to NASA, was hiring black women to solve math problems.
 Johnson applied right away.
 She was soon hired as a "computer" at the Langley Research Center (opens in new tab), tasked with performing and checking calculations for flight tests.